Projects | Commissions | About

 Since January 2024, over 60 individuals have been photographed in locations ranging from rooftops in Mumbai and gardens in Hamburg to riversides in Barneville-Carteret, music halls in Berlin, and vans in Ahmedabad.
 Whether public or private, temporary or sacred, each space reveals how architecture becomes deeply personal.

-The project sits at the intersection of analog photography, spatial storytelling, and ethnographic research.
+The project sits at the intersection of analogue photography, spatial storytelling, and ethnographic research.
 It proposes that by observing how people inhabit and care for their environments, new forms of knowledge about place, memory, and identity can emerge—slower, quieter, and rooted in presence.

 Limited-Edition Prints for Sale